microsoft/presidio/docs/anonymizer/adding_operators.md

 # Supporting new types of PII operators

+Operators are the presidio-anonymizer actions over the text.

+There are two types of operators:
+- Anonymize (hash, replace, redact, encrypt, mask)
+- Deanonymize (decrypt)

 Presidio anonymizer can be easily extended to support additional anonnymization and deanonymization methods.

 ## Extending the anonymizer for additional PII operators: